The Centre's Frequently Asked Questions – Faculty of Engineering

 If you are currently employed in a co-op position and do not secure a co-op position for the following academic term, you must return to full-time studies.

 Students can return to the same employer for multiple co-op terms.
-If a student is returning to the same employer for a new work term, after completing 1 or more study terms, they must follow the registration process, even if they are returning to the same position
+If a student is returning to the same employer for a new work term, after completing 1 or more study terms, they must follow the registration process, even if they are returning to the same position.

-If you think you should have transfer credits, but they do not appear on your advisement report on Mosaic, please contact your academic advisor.
+If you think you should have transfer credits, but they do not appear on your advisement report on Mosaic, please contact your Academic Advisor.

 To submit a PLA, log in to OSCARplus and click on the blue circle/button on the bottom right of the dashboard.
 A new quick menu will open.
 Select Submit a Form-> choose the category Engineering Co-op and then select the subcategory: BTech.
 Degree Completion Program (PLA form).
 Fill in all required fields and click Submit.
+Please ensure to upload all required documents directly into the PLA application.

 Co-op Fees & Academics While on Co-op

-- Developing and managing employer partnerships and job postings
+• Developing and managing employer partnerships and job postings

-- Creating and delivering employment preparation courses
+• Creating and delivering employment preparation courses

-- Offering 1:1 career guidance and job search assistance
+• Offering 1:1 career guidance and job search assistance

-- Facilitating/hosting events, workshops, and networking opportunities
+• Facilitating/hosting events, workshops, and networking opportunities

-- Providing support to students during work term experiences, including crisis situations
+• Providing support to students during work term experiences, including crisis situations

-- Administering the program in alignment with academic degree requirements, national accreditation standards, university policies, external funding requirements and government tax credit regulations
+• Administering the program in alignment with academic degree requirements, national accreditation standards, university policies, external funding requirements and government tax credit regulations

 Collecting co-op fees enables our office to offer a wide range of resources, guidance, and support, enhancing your overall co-op experience.

-Students are not permitted to take Capstone while on co-op.
+Students are not permitted to take capstone while on co-op.

-Our office defines full-time status as being enrolled in at least 9 units.
-Students on an approved co-op work term are recognized as full-time by the National Student Loan Service Centre, Immigration, Refugees and Citizenship Canada, Go Transit, and most private health insurance companies.
-Because the McMaster Student Union (MSU) and departments like Recreation only consider academic units when defining full-time status, some services provided to full-time students are not available to co-op students.
-For more information on which services are provided by the MSU and questions regarding their policies, please contact the MSU directly.
+Students on a registered co-op work term are recognized as full-time by McMaster University, the National Student Loan Service Centre (NSLSC), Immigration, Refugees and Citizenship Canada (IRCC), Go Transit, and most private health insurance companies.
+The McMaster Students’ Union (MSU) only considers academic units when defining full-time status, so some services provided to full-time students are not available to students while they are on a co-op work term.

 Eligibility Requirements